shader-slang/shader-slang.github.io/_posts/2025-05-27-ng-wave-intrinsics.md

 *   **Reduced Synchronization Overhead:** Wave operations are generally tightly coupled with the hardware and can involve less synchronization overhead than operations requiring coordination across an entire workgroup using shared memory.
 *   **Eliminating the Bottleneck of Sorting:** Explicitly sorting data in shared memory (like the `bitonicSort`) is computationally intensive and can be a significant performance bottleneck.
 The ballot-based approach sidesteps this.
 *   **Better Hardware Utilization:** Wave intrinsics are designed to map directly onto efficient GPU hardware pathways, allowing for faster execution of tasks like voting (balloting), data exchanges (shuffling), and other coordinated operations within a subgroup.

+This performance benefit is easily observable when running the `diff-splatting` and `balloted-splatting` examples side-by-side.
+On my Windows 11 system, equipped with an RTX 2070 Super, the `diff-splatting` example takes 3 minutes, 2 seconds to complete 10000 iterations, peaking somewhere around 54 iterations per second. `balloted-splatting` completes the same number of iterations in 2 minutes, 40 seconds, at 12% reduction in execution time, with a peak around 64 iterations per second.

 ## Looking Ahead